 - Willingness to complete the online training program in its entirety.

 CHW Professional Development Opportunities

-Are you a current community health worker looking for professional development opportunities to expand your knowledge and skills.
+Are you a current Community Health Care Worker looking for professional development opportunities to expand your knowledge and skills.
 Troy University will also be planning future training and upskilling opportunities for CHWs.
 Please submit your interest to be placed on our notification list.

 Employers Interested in CHWs